MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modernize-classic-team-site.md

 ## Frequently asked questions

 Will this cmdlet change all my classic sites?

-  * NO. The cmdlet can be run on one site at at time.
+- No. The cmdlet can be run on one site at at time.

 Will this cmdlet change the site template?

-  * NO. The cmdlet enables communication site features, but the site still has the STS#0 site template.
+- No. The cmdlet enables communication site features, but the site still has the STS#0 site template.
 The site will continue to appear as "Team site (classic experience)" in the SharePoint admin center.

 Why can't I use this cmdlet on publishing sites?

-  * The modern communication site experience isn't compatible with SharePoint Server publishing features.
+- The modern communication site experience isn't compatible with SharePoint Server publishing features.

-Can I run this command on the root (top-level) site in my organization?
+Can I run this command on the root site in my organization?

-- Yes, if the site
+- Yes, if you meet the requirements listed at the beginning of this article.

 For more info about this cmdlet, see [Enable-SPOCommSite](/powershell/module/sharepoint-online/Enable-SPOCommSite).